juliahoglund/phemulator/README.md

 - A CSV file containing simulated phenotype data.
 - You can find these files in the specified output directory.

+Have a look at our example inside the `data/` and follow `README` to better understand the output.

 That's it!
 You can use the Phemulator Simulation Tool to generate simulated phenotypes based on your genetic data and custom settings.